 If you are not sure which category to apply in, do read the descriptions of all the categories that you think might be right for you.
 Also, read the application forms which provide additional information as well as ask detailed questions.
 If you are still not certain please contact Andrew Wrobel at email@example.com.

 Yes, each applicant can apply in more than one category, but with a different project.

-Yes, as an agency you can apply on your client’s behalf, especially in categories like the Renewal Project and the Tourism Campaign.
+Yes, as an agency you can apply on your client’s behalf, especially in categories like the Tourism Campaign.
 You must, however, have the client’s prior approval.

 Yes, government agencies, non-profit organisations and foundations are welcome to submit their projects in the corresponding categories.

 At Emerging Europe Awards, not only winners are distinguished; All Nominations that move past the first vote are also promoted widely via our media and association partners, both before and after the ceremony.
 In addition, the benefits of researching, writing, and supporting your entries themselves are significant.
 You’ll develop succinct, compelling stories of achievement that can be used elsewhere to help tell your corporate story.

 There will be 5 finalists in each category.
 The final list of nominees will be published in April 2020.

 Following the judging process, all companies and individuals will be notified by email.
 Nominees will be announced on the Emerging Europe Awards website and in the marketing email.

 A team of Emerging Europe experts will carefully analyse each application and choose nominees in each category.
 The full list of nominees will be published on the Emerging Europe Awards website in the second half of April 2020.

 Yes.
 The organisers confirm that only authorised jurors will review entries, and that information about nominees is not released to anyone else without prior approval.